Excellent

 Understanding Your Level 3 Survey Report

-Within the FK21 area, common findings from Level 3 surveys include issues related to the age and construction type of local properties.
-Traditional stone-built cottages, while possessing significant character and charm, frequently require attention to damp-proof courses that may have failed or been bridged over time.
-Roof structures, particularly those with original timber rafters and purlins, may show signs of decay in areas where ventilation has been inadequate.
-Our surveyors pay particular attention to extensions and alterations, checking that these have been properly constructed and that any connections to the original structure maintain structural integrity.
-The report will also identify any non-compliance with current building regulations that may affect the property, though it is important to note that a survey is not a building regulations compliance inspection.
+Common findings in FK21 often reflect the age and construction of the local housing stock.
+Traditional stone cottages, for all their character, frequently need attention to damp-proof courses that have failed or been bridged over time.
+Roofs, particularly those with original timber rafters and purlins, may show decay where ventilation has been lacking.
+Our surveyors also look carefully at extensions and alterations, checking that they have been built properly and that the joints with the original structure remain sound.
+We will also identify any non-compliance with current building regulations that may affect the property, though a survey is not a building regulations compliance inspection.

-Your survey report includes a clear assessment of the property's energy efficiency and environmental considerations relevant to the FK21 area.
-While not as detailed as a standalone Energy Performance Certificate, the survey will note obvious areas of heat loss, inadequate insulation, and potential for improvement that could reduce your ongoing running costs.
-Given the older property stock prevalent in the Killin area, these observations often prove valuable for budgeting purposes and for planning future upgrade works.
-The report also includes a section addressing the property's overall condition and suitability for your intended use, taking into account factors such as the presence of hazardous materials like asbestos that may be present in properties constructed before modern safety standards were introduced.
+Alongside the structural findings, your survey report also gives a useful view of energy efficiency and environmental issues relevant to FK21.
+It is not as detailed as a separate Energy Performance Certificate, but it will point out obvious heat loss, weak insulation, and possible improvements that could reduce running costs.
+In Killin, where older properties are common, these comments can be especially helpful for budgeting and for planning upgrades later on.
+The report also considers the overall condition and suitability of the property for your intended use, including the possible presence of hazardous materials such as asbestos in homes built before modern safety standards were introduced.

 The Level 3 Survey Process in FK21